eashwar/eash.dev/posts/2025-postmortem-02.md

 this is probably in my top 3 of tracks this year, if only because of how outside of my comfort zone i pushed myself to! i was really craving the idea of writing something in the style of 80's jazz pop, especially japanese city pop. a month of new beginnings and the peak of summer seemed exactly like the right month for this.

-i wrote out some really nonsense lyrics, downloaded a sample for a seed shaker, found a free bongo vst, and set off to the races. the chord progression of the verse is really a classic you will see on a lot of songs in this era, 36251: iii7, vi7, II7, V7, I7. it's an essential jazz and gospel progression and quintessential.
+i wrote out some really nonsense lyrics, downloaded a sample for a seed shaker, found a free bongo vst, and set off to the races. the chord progression of the verse is really a classic you will see on a lot of songs in this era, 36251: iii7, vi7, II7, V7, I7. it's a quintessential jazz and gospel progression.

 for the chorus, i returned to the same progression i used last month, the I-iv (major 1 to minor 4). this enabled me to tap a little bit into that floaty, nostalgic vibe again (hence "up in the clouds" in the lyrics here!)